-- Financial updates

-- Address delays and/or potential changes

-- Consider including supporting photos

-- This is an official document signed by your Main Point of Contact
+- Quarter to date and project to date financial updates - Address delays, potential changes, and/or cost overruns - Consider including supporting photos - This is an official document signed by your Main Contact

 Request for Reimbursement

 - Project costs are eligible for reimbursement only if the cost is incurred after the signed Project Agreement date and before the Trail Completion Date. - Submit reimbursements often. - Include invoice(s) and proof of payment with each reimbursement. - Reimbursement request must include documentation of match commitment. - GADNR must sometimes request additional documentation.